rogov-dvp/medical-imaging-matching/docs/Models/siamese_networks.md

 3. Euclidean distance to determine similarity
 4. Triplet loss

+### Comparison to CNN
+ Siamese networks in comparison to CNN networks are very similar when it comes to the architechture, the main difference being where the CNN includes more layers.
+Siamese networks require a ton of labelled data where as CNN does not.
+CNN is more computationally efficient, and requuires less training than siamese networks.
+Overall CNN is preferred for our project.

 ### Implementation
 Focus on preparing the data,creating layers, then creating the model, using implementation triplet loss function, and then testing and training the model.